 Boards play a critical role in guiding and evaluating the executive team and their strategy.
 But who is responsible for guiding and evaluating the board itself?
 New research suggests many boards are 'marking their own homework'.

-Peter Williamson, an Honorary Professor of International Management at Judge Business School, University of Cambridge, examines how one Asian giant of e-commerce adapted to volatility in the trickiest but most rewarding of ways: by rewiring its mindset
+Peter Williamson, an Honorary Professor of International Management at Judge Business School, University of Cambridge, examines how one Asian giant of e-commerce adapted to volatility in the trickiest but most rewarding ways: by rewiring its mindset.

 Sri Lanka's civil war ended in 2009.
 As she undergoes a nationwide transformation, economic reforms and re-established goals emerge.
 Sri Lanka has great plans to become a higher grossing country and an integral leader in global trade.